legends9999/ShopifyDelayCalculator/README.md

 # How to use:
 1. add your token ID to token.txt
-2. install discord before running
+2. run "pip install discord.py" before running
 3. run

 In the discord: